jsharkey13/cambridge-cstia-databases/tutorials/document.md

 ```python
  tdb_movies.get(Query().fragment({'movie_id': 'tt1517268'}))
 ```
 This returns the same document as before.
-Notice that we don't have to make the `Query` object separately if we're not going to refer to it more than once; we can just use it inline.
+Notice that we don't have to make the `Query` object separately, we can just use it inline.

 Once we have a document, we can access attributes of it as with any Python dictionary:
 ```python